 - Understand the ethical and societal issues facing information technology professionals and be able to formulate appropriate solutions.

-- Demonstrate proficiency in working as a member and leader of IT and cross-functional teams.
+- Demonstrate proficiency in working as a member and leader of information technology and cross-functional teams.

-Admission of students to the Bachelor of Science in Information Technology (BSIT) program is based upon the general admission requirements of Bay State College.
-Transfer into the BSIT program requires a minimum 2.3 cumulative grade point average.
+Admission of students to the Bachelor of Science in Information Technology program is based upon the general admission requirements of Bay State College.
+Transfer into the Information Technology program requires a minimum 2.3 cumulative grade point average.
 A minimum grade of "D-" is required for all core and program courses.